DBCDK/subject_hierarchy/README.md

 # subject_hierarchy #
+No longer maintained.
 Subject hierarchy, Copyright(c) 2015, DBC

 ## Introduction ##
 Subject hierarchy / Emnehierarki is maintained by DBC and consists of an export